-If you are an insured, check with your insurance provider.
-Generally speaking, if your vehicle is legal and safe to drive, scheduling to have your vehicle repaired will insure that you will not incur any of the costs.
+If you are insured, check with your insurance provider.
+Generally speaking, if your vehicle is legal and safe to drive, scheduling to have your vehicle repaired will ensure that you will not incur any of the costs.
 If you are a third party claimant and your vehicle is legal and safe to drive, scheduling your vehicle for repairs will ensure that you will not incur any rental charges.
 If your vehicle is unsafe or illegal (it may be ticketed) to drive due to the accident, you are entitled to a replacement vehicle immediately upon being issued a claim number.
-A reputable shop will be able to take care of all the above to as part of their service and as a convenience to you.
-You are responsible for insurance coverage you purchase from the rental company.

 Make sure that you go over the repairs that were done with your service writer.
 Any questions or concerns should be addressed to the service writer during pick up.

 We actually use the same repair process as most dealerships as well as parts.
 What most people don’t know is that dealerships often outsource local companies (like ours) to help with the repairs they can’t do.
 What makes us special is that not only do we have the knowledge and experience but we also have great relationships with our customers and the community.

 At Gibbs Paint and Body we have the tools and machinery we need in order to get your vehicle to pre-collision condition.
 If you are curious about our processes or tools check out the questions below.

 In a nutshell, it is a process we use to fix small dents and some hail damage without having to repaint your vehicle.
 You can read more about this process on our Paintless Dent Repair page.